-6. The Spirit brings about this conviction by glorifying Jesus.
+6. The Spirit brings about this conviction by guiding us to and glorifying Jesus.
 Making Jesus, his love, his grace, his words the most weighty, important, significant reality in our lives.
 Can you describe a time in your life where the Spirit brought about change and transformation by pressing the words, the character, the work of Jesus home to your heart?